joedono/House-of-Z/Quests/Fran Werewolf.md

 ## The Situation
 The full moon is imminent.
 Fran's werewolf urges have been boiling close to the surface.
 He's on the verge of losing control.
 The only question is, when?

+## Summary
+We switched around Fran's lycanthropy curse.
+He took a level in Barbarian to get access to Beastial Rage.
+We also gave him access to the Loup Garou stat block https://www.dndbeyond.com/monsters/1680932-loup-garou.

+We decided to stop with the saving throws and just have Joe decide when would be cinematically appropriate for Fran to transform.
+He'll retain control of himself when he goes out-of-control and attacks the other players.